Identify | Disrupt |

 Q: What governance oversees the Program?

-All bounties are reviewed and approved by a multi-stakeholder Review Board before publication.
+All Bounties are reviewed and approved by a multi-stakeholder Review Board before publication.
 Bounties are limited to credible criminal or private investigations with verifiable evidence.
-Coordination is maintained with relevant national and international law enforcement agencies, and bounty distribution follows a transparent escrow process with auditable compliance controls.
+Coordination is maintained with relevant national and international law enforcement agencies, and Bounty distribution follows a transparent process with auditable compliance controls.

 Q: What law governs these terms?

-The Terms and Conditions are governed by the laws of the US State of New Mexico, where CSI, Inc. is registered.
-Any disputes are subject to good faith negotiation and, if unresolved within 30 days, binding arbitration administered by the International Chamber of Commerce (ICC) with the seat of arbitration in New Mexico, USA.
+The Program Terms and Conditions are governed by the laws of the US State of New Mexico, where CSI, Inc. is registered.
+Any disputes are subject to good faith negotiation and, if unresolved within 30 days, binding arbitration pursuant to New Mexico, USA, arbitration processes.

 Q: Am I required to keep my participation confidential?

 YES.
-Submitters must not publicly disclose or publicize their participation in the Program, the nature of their tip, or any details relating to bounty payment, unless expressly authorized in writing by CSI.
-Breach of this obligation may result in forfeiture of the bounty.
+Tipsters must not publicly disclose or publicize their participation in the Program, the nature of their tip, or any details relating to Bounty payment, unless expressly authorized in writing by CSI.
+Breach of this obligation may result in forfeiture of the Bounty.

 Q: What happens to the information I submit?